 In classic Amazon fashion, the company has changed the maximum number of characters it will index in a product detail page’s backend keywords up to 249 From what we’re hearing in the selling community is that only 250 count—and the placement order doesn’t matter, it can be random.
 All of your 249 characters need to be in the top line.
-We first heard of this shakeup in Amazon’s algorithm toward the beginning of May 2016.
+We first heard about Amazon’s 250 character indexing maximum in the beginning of May 2016.
 We thought it was just a rumor.
 But we’ve been digging deeper and talking to our customers, and sure enough, it’s true.